Basic Earth Science Projects For Kids

 You can go to the next step if desired, but it would be best to let the paint dry first if you can afford the time.

 That takes care of how to build a volcano using paper-mache.
-It's a bit messy, but easy enough to do.
-Several other construction methods will be added soon, including ...
+It’s a bit messy, but easy enough to do.
+I don’t think we’ll need to explore these here, but several other construction methods you might want to ask the students to do might include …

 Anyway, you decide which simulated volcanic eruption you would like to try.
 They are all fun, and if you are doing it as an in-class project, perhaps assigning a different one to each group to see which is more realistic would be fun.
 Here are the links for part 2 for how to make a volcano erupt.
 Enjoy!